lepinkainen/hovimestari/README.md

-# Stevens - A Personal AI Butler Assistant
+# Hovimestari - A Personal AI Butler Assistant

-Stevens is a personal AI butler assistant inspired by the article ["How I Made a Useful AI Assistant with One SQLite Table and a Handful of Cron Jobs"](https://www.geoffreylitt.com/2025/04/12/how-i-made-a-useful-ai-assistant-with-one-sqlite-table-and-a-handful-of-cron-jobs) by Geoffrey Litt.
+Hovimestari is a personal AI butler assistant inspired by the article ["How I Made a Useful AI Assistant with One SQLite Table and a Handful of Cron Jobs"](https://www.geoffreylitt.com/2025/04/12/how-i-made-a-useful-ai-assistant-with-one-sqlite-table-and-a-handful-of-cron-jobs) by Geoffrey Litt.

+The name "Hovimestari" means "Butler" in Finnish, and this assistant generates its briefs in Finnish.

 ## Overview

-Stevens is a simple yet powerful personal assistant that:
+Hovimestari is a simple yet powerful personal assistant that:

 1. Stores "memories" in a single SQLite database table
 2. Imports calendar events from an iCloud WebCal URL
 3. Generates daily briefs using Google's Gemini AI
 4. Allows manual addition of memories
-5. Uses a formal, butler-like tone in its communications
+5. Uses a formal, butler-like tone in its communications (in Finnish)

 ## Architecture